 Northgate Trailer Industries Ltd. was registered as an Alberta company in the spring of 1970.
 Sid spent most of the early 70s buying, selling, and leasing recreational vehicles.
 In 1973, Northgate began offering field repair services to companies in the petroleum and construction industries, and by fall of the same year, he was leasing industrial modular buildings.
 In 1976, Northgate Industries Ltd. began manufacturing modular structures, ranging from basic industrial trailers and camp facilities to more sophisticated complexes such as offices, schools, and medical centers.

-A Leader in Remote Modular Buildings in Edmonton and Calgary
+A Leader in Remote Modular Buildings in Alberta

-To further Northgate’s growth in the 80s, operations were moved to a 40,000-square-foot facility and production was converted to an assembly-line model.
-In 1986, Northgate expanded to international markets by being awarded a U.S. military contract to build modular structures for a base in Nevada.
-Soon after, Northgate opened its Kan-Bud facility in Poland, which also accounts for the majority of the overseas work it does today.
-We are proud to provide high quality remote modular buildings to Calgary and to the world.
+To further Northgate Industries Ltd. growth in the 80s, operations were moved to a 40,000-square-foot facility and production was converted to an assembly-line model.
+In 1986, Northgate Industries Ltd. expanded to international markets by being awarded a U.S. military contract to build modular structures for a base in Nevada.
+Soon after, Northgate Industries Ltd. opened its Kan-Bud facility in Poland, which also accounts for the majority of the overseas work it does today.
+We are proud to provide high quality remote modular buildings to various location throughout the world.

-Northgate continued to strengthen its reputation and expand its operations.
-In 1991, Northgate ventured into turnkey camp solutions, opening its first in Calling Lake, Alberta.
+Northgate Industries Ltd. continued to strengthen its reputation and expand its operations.
+In 1991, Northgate Industries Ltd. ventured into turn-key camp solutions, opening its first in Calling Lake, Alberta.

-In 1998, another expansion of manufacturing facilities strengthened Northgate’s commitment to meeting the increased demand for quality remote modular buildings.
-Calgary businesses trust us because our buildings are manufactured with the highest of safety standards; and in 2005, Northgate was restructured to include the current senior management team.
+In 1998, another expansion of manufacturing facilities strengthened Northgate Industries Ltd.’s commitment to meeting the increased demand for quality remote modular buildings.
+Businesses trust us because our buildings are manufactured with the highest of safety standards.

-In October of 2010, Northgate expanded again to its Acheson facility.
-Northgate’s total manufacturing space in Western Canada now approaches 240,000 square feet and with that an important base team of 375+ skilled employees.
+In October of 2010, Northgate Industries Ltd. expanded again to its Acheson facility.
+The Company’s total manufacturing space in Western Canada now approaches 240,000 square feet and with that an important base team of skilled employees.

-The client-first philosophy of the early days is still an integral part of Northgate’s success today!
+The client-first philosophy of the early days is still an integral part of Northgate Industries Ltd.’s success today!